Khushi-Roy-123/Quorel-V2/README.md

 Quorel provides a transformative solution to the credit scoring inefficiencies by merging rapid, AI-powered credit risk evaluations with human-centered explainability and transparency.
 Its scalable system architecture and intuitive dashboards empower analysts and regulatory bodies alike to make better-informed, trustable credit decisions in dynamic financial environments.

 ---

-This document serves as a complete reference for why Quorel exists, how it works, what features it provides, and how to get it running locally or in a container for development or demonstration purposes.

-1. Clone the Quorel repository: